asc-lab/city-information-bot/README.md

-# What time is it?
+# What time is it and what is the weather like?

-Chatbot that can answer the question: "What time is in Chicago (or any other city)"?
+Chatbot that can answer the question: "What time is it and what is the weather like (or any other city)"?

 This bot is build with [**Bot Builder SDK (Microsoft Bot Framework) v4**](https://github.com/Microsoft/BotBuilder).

 On branch [**botbuilder-v3**](https://github.com/asc-lab/what-time-is-it-bot/tree/botbuilder-v3) is the version using **Bot Builder SDK (Microsoft Bot Framework) v3**.

-# Extra features
+## New version feature

+The first version of the bot could shown only hour in a selected city.
-Application is integrated with http://history.openweathermap.org and is now able to provide you with weather information about selected city.
+Thanks integration with `http://history.openweathermap.org` is now able to provide you with weather information about selected city.

 ## Prerequisites

 * A Google maps api key.
 Currently google cloud account have a free trial (this might change).
 Learn how to get started with [**Google documentation**](https://developers.google.com/maps/documentation/javascript/get-api-key).
 * Geocoding Api and Time Zone API in your google cloud account should be enabled.
 * An Open Weather Map api key.
 You can get it for free on [**Open Weather Map home website**](https://home.openweathermap.org/users/sign_in).
 * ```.env``` file based on ```.env-example```.
-You should replace YOUR_KEY with your google cloud api key and YOUR_WEATHER_KEY with Open Weather Map api key.
+You should replace `YOUR_KEY` with your google cloud api key and `YOUR_WEATHER_KEY` with Open Weather Map api key.
 ```
-MICROSOFT_APP_ID=
-MICROSOFT_APP_PASSWORD=
+botFilePath="./city-information-bot.bot"
+botFileSecret=""

 MOCK_BACKEND=false